xdividr/dreamcloud-docs/source/dreamobjects/tutorials/backing-up-with-boto.rst

 specific command on a schedule.
 This is very easy to set up.

-In order to set up a cronjob on your website you must first make a shell user for that site.
+In order to set up a cron job on your website you must first make a shell user for that site.
 To do this, open the DreamHost web dashboard, go to Users > Manage Users and add a user.
 Fill out the required information and click on the "Shell User"